-An intense cold when you can feel the mucus drip down your throat, have difficulty breathing, and have lost the ability to verbally articulate any thoughts because you're coughing every other word is pure hell.
-We're in the middle of the "bomb cyclone," and the chances of getting sick are unfortunately pretty high.
+An intense cold—when you can feel the mucus drip down your throat, have difficulty breathing, and have lost the ability to verbally articulate any thoughts because you're coughing every other word—is pure hell.
+During cold and flue season, the chances of getting sick are unfortunately pretty high.
 You can always go the conventional route and stock up on cough drops and cough syrup for a quick fix, or you can go the more natural route and try some remedies that you can find in your pantry.
 "Natural cough remedies lack many of the negative side effects experienced with pharmaceutical cough suppressants.
 Many of the pharmaceutical options leave one feeling drowsy with a dry mouth and have a rebound effect where the symptoms worsen once the drug wears off," says naturopathic doctor Tara Nayak.

 "Natural cough and cold remedies are typically herbal formulas or vitamin formulas that have antiviral actions, immune-strengthening actions, and lung tissue support," says chiropractor, acupuncturist, and naturopath Gabrielle Francis.
 "They are not only are designed to kill infections, but they build the immune and heal the terrain.
 Conventional medicine is usually reducing fevers and cough suppressants or decongestants.
 They are treating the symptoms and not getting to the root cause."